tvrprasad/sspi-client/README.md

 motivitation for building this module is to help implement Windows Integrated Authentication in [Tedious][].

+This is currently only supported on Windows and for Node version > 4.0.0.

 ## API Documentation
 Below is the API listing with brief optional descriptions.
 Refer to comments on the corresponding functions and classes in code.